Police officers and ambulances were on hand at the Thursday night to deal with crowd control of PNC Bank Arts Center concertgoers.

 The NJ Transit Police Department, the Aberdeen Township Police Department and the Matawan Borough Police Department had patrols at the station directing large crowds arriving from a northbound train.
 Ambulances from Matawan First Aid and Rescue Squad and South Aberdeen EMS were also at the station.
 Towns as far as Colts Neck also responded to stand by to assist with first aid.

-Approximately 10 passengers at the Long Branch Train Station were taken to Monmouth Medical Center after passing out from heat exhaustion.
+were taken to Monmouth Medical Center after passing out from heat exhaustion.

 Long Branch Police Capt.
 Jason Roebuck said many of the "kids" were intoxicated and that the train was "overcrowded."